CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

 ## Estimated Duration: 60 Minutes

-## Lab scenario
+## Overview

-You have an existing Azure Virtual Desktop environment.
-You need to implement connection to the environment by using Azure Private Link.
+In this lab, you’ll use Azure Private Link to secure all Azure Virtual Desktop traffic by routing feed discovery, feed downloads, and session connections through private endpoints.
+You’ll create dedicated subnets, configure private endpoints for each AVD workflow, and update DNS integration for private resolution.
+Finally, you’ll validate private-only access from a VM inside the VNet and re-enable public access after testing.

 **Info**
 Azure Virtual Desktop includes three workflows that can be configured using Private Endpoints.
 Each workflow corresponds to a specific resource type:

-- **Initial feed discovery** – Enables RDP clients to discover all workspaces assigned to a user.
+- **Initial feed discovery** - Enables RDP clients to discover all workspaces assigned to a user.
   To implement this workflow using Private Link, create **one** private endpoint to the *global* sub-resource in **any** workspace within your deployment.
   **Note:** Only **one** private endpoint for initial feed discovery is allowed per Azure Virtual Desktop deployment.

-- **Feed download** – Allows RDP clients to download connection details for workspaces containing the user’s application groups.
+- **Feed download** - Allows RDP clients to download connection details for workspaces containing the user’s application groups.
   To implement this workflow using Private Link, create a private endpoint to the *feed* sub-resource for **each workspace** that should be accessible privately.

-- **Connections to host pools** – Enables RDP clients and session hosts to connect to a host pool.
+- **Connections to host pools** - Enables RDP clients and session hosts to connect to a host pool.
   To implement this workflow using Private Link, create a private endpoint to the *connection* sub-resource for **each host pool** that needs private access.

 **Info**